 Step 1: Identify the appropriate lighting end-use load shape for this analysis

-Setting aside the possibility of generating an 8760 hourly end-use load shape through simulation modeling, for this example, we draw from the NREL 2014 Building America House Simulation Protocols and associated spreadsheets.
+Setting aside the possibility of generating an 8,760 hourly end-use load shape through simulation modeling, for this example, we draw from the NREL 2014 Building America House Simulation Protocols and associated spreadsheets.

 Step 2: Calculate the summer peak demand.